fernanhid/cult_film_analysis/README.md

 4. Scrape/Clean his reviews from Metacritic
 5. Explore/ Build Regression Model

 The best model I found was the Regression Model with Lasso Regularization which improved ~8% over the baseline.
-The most predictive features were:
+The most predictive features were:<br>

-1. When it was released in January
+a.
+When it was released in January<br>
-2. When it was released in October
+b.
+When it was released in October<br>
-3. When the genre was Drama
+c.
+When the genre was Drama<br>
-4. When the genre was Mystery
+d.
+When the genre was Mystery<br>
-5. When the Genre was Biography
+e.
+When the Genre was Biography<br>

 I look forward for any feedback and if there is any other creative methods to approach this problem!